nabu-platform/nabu-documentation/concepts/frameworks/Datastore.md

 ## Where is the data?

 The goal of datastore is that someone using it doesn't necessarily need to care where the data ends up.
+This means you don't need to keep a per-application configuration for data storage.
-You can configure this using datastore routes where you indicate per context where data should end up.
+Instead, you can use datastore routes to indicate per context where data should end up.
 This can be different per environment as well.

-A datastore route can configure a provider that should handle the data.
-The default provider uses a virtual file system that already supports a number of protocols out of the box.
-Apart from that you can easily implement a provider that might save your data in a database for example.
+By default datastore uses the Nabu VFS which already supports a number of protocols out of the box.
+You can however create your own datastore providers which might do entirely different things with the data.

+If for example we want to configure all data for our "example" application to be stored in the tmp folder, we can configure this:

+[^.resources/datastore-configure-route.mp4]

+## URN